OlympusDAO-Education/Documentation/using-the-website/staking.md

 **Time until rebase** tells you the remaining time until the next rebase.

-**Upcoming rebase** tells you how much your balance will increase when the next epoch begins.
-For example, if you held 100 OHM and the upcoming rebase was 0.6595%, your balance would increase from 100 to 100.6595 OHM.
+**Upcoming rebase** tells you how much your sOHM balance will increase when the next epoch begins.
+For example, if you stake 100 OHM and the upcoming rebase is 0.6389%, your sOHM balance would increase from 100 to 100.6389.

+**ROI (5-day rate)** estimates how much your sOHM balance will increase after 5 days, if the upcoming rebase rate stays the same during this period.
+For example, if you stake 100 OHM and the rate is 10.0250%, your sOHM balance would increase from 100 to 110.025 after 5 days.

 **Upcoming APY** tells you the annualized rate of the current epoch.
 Since sOHM rebases exponentially, we display a compounding rate.
 You can determine this number for yourself with the calculation \( \(1 + rebase\) ^ \(365 \* 3\) \) - 1